ucsb-cs16/w19/_lab/lab07.md

 Type "make tests" and you will see some tests pass, but some fail.

 You are finished when all the tests pass.
+We have implemented a few function that involve linked lists in `linkedListFuncs.cpp`.
 There is only one file you need to edit this week:

-* <code>moreLinkedListFuncs.cpp</code> contains more functions that deal with linked lists.
-These are in addition to the linkedListFuncs.cpp that you worked with before in lab07.
+<code>moreLinkedListFuncs.cpp</code> contains more functions that deal with linked lists.

 ### Step 3b: Work on the linked list functions